theomgdev/Trade-Evo-Lab/README.md

 # Trade-Evo Lab by Cahit Karahan

-Trade-Evo Lab is a trading laboratory that allows you to test your trading strategies on historical data.
+Trade-Evo Lab is a trading laboratory that allows you to create and test your *no-code* trading strategies on historical data.
 It is a simple and easy-to-use tool that allows you to test your trading strategies on historical data.
 You can backtest your strategies, optimize them, and analyze the results.
 Trade-Evo Lab is a great tool for traders who want to test their strategies before using them in real trading.

 ## Installation
 - Clone the repository